-Prior to becoming Deputy Dean at FASS in July 2017, Alan was Head of the School of Arts at UNE, having been in the role since February 2014.
-He is also scholar of the long nineteenth century, specialising in music and visual culture, art and aesthetics, celebrity studies, and music performance practice.
+Prior to becoming Dean of FASS in April 2019, Alan was Deputy Dean from July 2017.
+Before joining UTS, he was Head of the School of Arts at UNE, having been in the role since February 2014.
+He is scholar of the long nineteenth century, specialising in music and visual culture, art and aesthetics, celebrity studies, and music performance practice.
 His doctoral thesis was on the great Hungarian pianist-composer Franz Liszt, and he has since published widely on portraiture of musicians, visual culture and aesthetics.

 - The long nineteenth century.

 - Music performance practice.

 Davison, A 2020, 'A Darwinian Approach to Postmodern Critical Theory: Or, How Did Bad Ideas Colonise the Academy?', Society: social science and modern society, vol. 57, pp. 417-424.View/Download from: Publisher's site